 Before you deploy your VPS, complete the following steps:

-- Automatically call
+- Automatically call the

-/usr/local/cpanel/bin/set_hostnameon the first boot of the image before any cPanel services start.
+/usr/local/cpanel/bin/set_hostnamescript on the first boot of the image before any cPanel services start.
 You can either randomize the hostname or set the hostname based on your customer's choice.

 /etc/wwwacct.confto the main IP address for the VPS.

-- If you run a 1:1 NAT environment, run
+- If you run a 1:1 NAT environment, run the

-/scripts/build_cpnatto build your NAT file, and configure Apache accordingly.
+/scripts/build_cpnatscript to build your NAT file, and configure Apache accordingly.

-/scripts/rebuildhttpdconfto rebuild your Apache configuration with the correct addresses.
+/scripts/rebuildhttpdconfscript to rebuild your Apache configuration with the correct addresses.

 Updating your Templates

-When you are ready to update your template, run the following commands:
+To update your template, run the following commands:

 The following bash script runs the commands shown above: